jayckaiser/adastra-analysis/README.md

 # adastra-analysis
-TL;DR: What started as a goal to write the contents of the visual novel Adastra into screenplays has now become a ~two-week-long~ **six-week-long** project culminating in analyses and sandboxing using text and images from the game.
-I've created an interactive set of scripts to create a cleaned dataset using the content that can be queried and plotted.
-In addition, I've codified a customizable interface for building wordclouds and formatted screenplays.
+TL;DR: What started as a goal to write the contents of the visual novel Adastra into screenplays has now become a ~two-week-long~ **six-week-long** project culminating in a system to dynamically interact with text and images from Adastra.
+Through a set of scripts, you can parse the game's files into a cleaned dataset and other generated files.
+These include formatted screenplays, wordclouds, and relation plots.

 -----